Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Toolhead_Sensor/README.md

 > [!NOTE]
 > This page only recommends setups where the Bowden is fixed with a Push-Fit or ECAS.
 There are other toolheads (stock cw2) where the Bowden is merely inserted.
 In these cases, there is a risk that the Bowden may slip out of the holder in the event of a clog, hence these setups are not recommended.

+> [!NOTE]
+> If you are using the ERF filament cutter then you should use the toolhead modification found in that folder.
+These lack cutting ability.

 ## Table of Content
 **[Variant 1: Sensor before the entrance + Sensor between Extruder and Nozzle (recommended)](#Variant-1)**<br>
 **[Variant 2: Sensor before the entrance ](#Variant-2)**<br>